BerassHaggy/VehicleReID/README.md

 ## Results
 Using Wandb ([Weights & Biases](https://wandb.ai/site/)) a thorough evaluation of different techniques is provided, along with metrics demonstrating the effectiveness of the best-performing algorithm.
+Use this [link](https://wandb.ai/krausm00/VehicleReID/reports/Vehicle-Re-Identification--VmlldzoxMjI1NTc0NQ) to see the report.

+Along with this repository, an interactive demo is available on [HuggingFace spaces](https://huggingface.co/spaces/Haggykuki/VehicleReID) allowing users to view the tracking results without any installation.

 ## Usage
 In order to run the individual scripts, please follow next steps.